JayJKuba/Centi-Custom-avatar-base/README.md

 ## Customization

+to use your own custom skin just name the custom skin file "Skin.png" and replace the placeholder skin inside the avatar folder!

 To modify the gradient colors go into `colorLerpName.lua` and change `local colors` to a list of colors you want to use.

 To modify the localchat open `PostmansLocalSpeechHelper.lua` and modify it however you need (some parts might be a bit complicated but you'll figure it out :D)